Reliance one of the biggest donors in India Inc Covid relief response

-New Delhi, May 9 (IANS) Mukesh Ambani's Reliance Industries Ltd (RIL) and Reliance Foundation are among the largest donors as India Inc steps up relief efforts in the second wave of Covid hitting India.
+New Delhi: Mukesh Ambani's Reliance Industries Ltd (RIL) and Reliance Foundation are among the largest donors as India Inc steps up relief efforts in the second wave of Covid hitting India.

 RIL set up 1,875 hospital beds for free treatment of Covid patients in Jamnagar and Mumbai.
 The 100-bed facility at Seven Hills, Mumbai, was India's first dedicated Covid treatment facility set up in April 2020.